manasvidhawad/Screen-Privacy-Sheild/README.md

 When the environment becomes safe again, the overlay disappears

-To prevent flickering due to brief detection errors, a frame persistence mechanism is used before changing states.
+To prevent flickering due to brief detection errors, a frame persistence (debouncing) mechanism is used before changing states.

--> Key Features
+✨ Key Features

 Real-time face detection using MediaPipe

-Privacy alert overlay
+Privacy alert overlay (full-screen warning)

 Background execution with system tray support